bbc/psammead/packages/components/README.md

-# Components
+# Psammead Component

+Please see our [definition of done](https://github.com/bbc/psammead/blob/latest/CONTRIBUTING.md#definition-of-done) for an overview of our components' structure and workflow.

-Psammead components are intended to be:
+Fundamentally, Psammead components are intended to be:

+Presentational
+GEL-Compliant
+Accessible

+## What does that mean?

 ### Presentational